 THE SCIENCE

-THE FIVE STAGES
+THE SIX STAGES

-THE RESEARCH ROSTER
+THE RESEARCH ROSTER — 20 PEER-REVIEWED

-20 researchers.
+25 researchers.
 Tap any name.

 APPLIED TO: Perception · Stage 01

 Kahneman's Nobel-winning research established that human thinking runs on two systems: System One is fast, automatic, and unconscious; System Two is slow and deliberate.
 Most decisions, including whether to engage with a business, are made by System One before System Two ever gets involved.
+With longtime collaborator Amos Tversky, Kahneman's work on Prospect Theory also showed people feel the pain of a loss roughly twice as intensely as the pleasure of an equivalent gain — the foundation of loss aversion.

 This is the five-second pattern-recognition window that decides whether a customer engages or leaves before reading a single word — scored under Perception.
+Guarantee and risk-reversal language is scored explicitly under Trust, because removing perceived loss is one of the fastest ways to move a hesitant visitor to act.

 VIEW SOURCE →